verbb/formie/docs/fields/custom-field.md

 The Custom Field Type is chosen once when the field is created.
 It cannot be changed later because each adapter can store a different value shape.
 To use a different adapter, add a new Custom Field.

 The settings change depending on the selected adapter.
-For example, URL fields expose URL-oriented placeholder and default-value settings, while map adapters expose address and coordinate defaults.
+For example, Link fields expose allowed link types, URL options, label and advanced-attribute settings, while map adapters expose address and coordinate defaults, map visibility, latitude/longitude display, current-location behaviour and zoom options where supported.

+The Link adapter supports the text-based Craft Link types that can be rendered on public forms without Craft control-panel element selectors: URL, Email, Phone and SMS.
+Entry, Asset and Category link types are not included in the front-end adapter.

+When a Link field allows one link type, Formie renders a single value input and stores the type in a hidden input.
+When multiple link types are enabled, Formie renders a type selector and uses a small front-end enhancement to update the value input’s native type and keyboard hints as the user switches between URL, Email, Phone and SMS.

 ## Notes